 A meningioma is a tumour that starts in the meninges, a thin layer of tissue that covers the outside of the brain and spinal cord.
 The tumour is made up of specialized meningothelial cells that are normally attached to a part of the meninges called the dura.
 A meningioma can develop in any location where the dura is normally found.

 Most meningiomas are slow-growing and behave like non-cancerous tumours.
 However, as a result of the pressure they put on the brain and spinal cord, they can be life-threatening.
-Faster growing meningiomas are less common and may require different treatment.
+Faster-growing meningiomas are less common and may require different treatments.

 As it grows the tumour usually pushes the inside layers of the meninges towards the brain and spinal cord.
 Although most meningiomas do not grow directly into the brain or spinal cord, the pressure it puts on the brain or spinal cord can cause serious neurological symptoms.
 The symptoms experienced will depend on the area of the brain or spinal cord affected by the tumour.